Our latest interior obsession is a white ribbon staircase!

 Sleek and compact

 Don’t think you need to have a massive space for a ribbon staircase.
-This Melbourne home is sleek and contained, and focuses on “delivering a glamorous and sensuous experience that is visual and tactile and links meaningfully to the outdoors,” says architect Rob Mills.
+This Melbourne home is sleek and contained.
+It focuses on “delivering a glamorous and sensuous experience that is visual and tactile and also links meaningfully to the outdoors,” says architect Rob Mills.

 “Craftsmanship is essential in creating timeless design — authentic materials and immaculate detailing are as important as spatial relationships.
 A space is only complete when it feels as good as it looks,” says Darryl Amos, one of the architects behind this high-end residential project.